Italian Lotteries: Results & Jackpots

 | Gratta e Vinci | Instant / Scratch | No draws, instant reveal | Widely accessible | Retail only |

-| Lotteria Italia | Annual national lottery | One annual main draw | Top-tier prizes, no withholding | Italy only |
+| Lotteria Italia | Annual national lottery | One annual main draw | Top-tier prizes | Italy only |

 | Lotteria degli scontrini | Receipt-linked lottery | Weekly, monthly, annual | Linked to electronic payments | Italy only |